GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 ## (Windows image only) Create a new VPC firewall to allow WinRM for Packer

 Before you can provision using the WinRM (Windows Remote Management) communicator, you need to allow traffic through Google's firewall on the WinRM port
 (`tcp:5986`).
-This creates a new firewall called `allow-winrm-ingress-to-packer` that is stored Secret Manager and used by Cloud Build in the `cloudbuild.yaml` configuration file.
+This creates a new firewall called `allow-winrm-ingress-to-packer` that is stored with Secret Manager and used by Cloud Build in the
+`cloudbuild.yaml` configuration file.

-    gcloud compute firewall-rules create allow-winrm-ingress-to-packer `
+    gcloud compute firewall-rules create allow-winrm-ingress-to-packer \
     --allow tcp:5986 --target-tags allow-winrm-ingress-to-packer

 ## Give the Cloud Build user permissions through an IAM role